SystemsApproach/security/infra.rst

 attacker floods a server with SYN requests without any intent to complete the TCP handshake and actually establish a connection.
 This overloads TCP's connection table, potentially denying connections to legitimate clients.
-An IDS/IPS can help protect servers since a flood of SYN packets is anomalous behavior, but individual servers can also limit the impact by encoding connection state in the sequence number included in the SYN+ACK they send back to the client—a "SYN cookie" of sorts—and then allocate connection state locally only after the client goes to the trouble of correctly ACK'ing that packet.
+An Intrusion Detection System (see the next chapter) can help protect servers since a flood of SYN packets is anomalous behavior, but individual servers can also limit the impact by encoding connection state in the sequence number included in the SYN+ACK they send back to the client—a "SYN cookie" of sorts—and then allocate connection state locally only after the client goes to the trouble of correctly ACK'ing that packet.
 This is a variant of the first countermeasure in that it forces the attacker to use additional resources.

 These examples are just a few of many illustrating the need to program defensively.
 This is especially true for protocols since they are purposely designed to process messages from remote sources, exposing them to attempts to crash, hack, or as in the case of DoS attacks, simply consume the system.
-This topic ventures outside the scope of the book, but the following reference explores one approach to addressing the challenge.
+Defensive programming ventures outside the scope of this book, but the referenced OSDI paper is an example of one approach.

 .. admonition:: Further Reading